Johad: Type of construction

-Johads can be of several types, such as dug out in areas to which rainwater can be easily channeled.
-Alternatively, simple mud and rubble barrier check dams may be built across the contour of a slope with a high embankment on the three sides while the fourth side is left open for the rainwater to enter.
+Johads can be of several types, such as dug-out in areas to which rainwater can be easily channeled.
+Alternatively, simple mud-and-rubble-barrier check dams may be built across the contour of a slope with a high embankment on three sides, while the fourth side is left open for the rainwater to enter.
 These catch and conserve rainwater, leading to improved percolation and groundwater recharge.
-They are very common in most villages of states of Haryana, Rajasthan, Uttar Pradesh and the Thar desert of Rajasthan in India.
+They are very common in most villages of states of Haryana, Rajasthan, Uttar Pradesh, and the Thar desert of Rajasthan in India.

 Rejuvenation

-2019 Atal Bhujal Yojana (Atal groundwater scheme), a 5 years (2020-21 to 2024-25) scheme costing INR 6 billion (US$85 million) for managing demand side with village panchayat level water security plans entailing johad rejuvenation (wetland) and groundwater recharge, was approved for implementation in 8,350 water-stressed villages across 7 states, including Haryana, Rajasthan, Gujarat, Madhya Pradesh, Uttar Pradesh, Karnataka, and Maharashtra.
+2019 Atal Bhujal Yojana (Atal groundwater scheme), a five-year (2020–25) scheme costing INR 6 billion (US$85 million) for managing demand with village panchayat-level water security plans entailing johad rejuvenation (wetland) and groundwater recharge, was approved for implementation in 8,350 water-stressed villages across 7 states, including Haryana, Rajasthan, Gujarat, Madhya Pradesh, Uttar Pradesh, Karnataka, and Maharashtra.

 Haryana Johads rejuvenation

-In 2007, Haryana Irrigation Department spent INR435.26 crore (INR4.3 billion or US$7 million) to renovate and restore water bodies in the state for the conservation of water, recharging of ground water, preservation of environment and enhancement of tourism.
+In 2007, Haryana Irrigation Department spent INR435.26 crore (INR4.3 billion or US$7 million) to renovate and restore water bodies in the state for the conservation of water, recharging of ground water, preservation of environment, and enhancement of tourism.
 A study by the Panjab University found 60 fish species of 19 families, 11 commercial and 6 exotic species, in the water bodies of Haryana.
-Water bodies remain under risk from encroachment, shrinking of catchment area and pollution.
-In 2010, India's first ever diatom data basing was done in ten different water bodies at ten different stations in Haryana.
-A 2015 study of 24 water bodies of Haryana, found 39 morphologically different types of diatoms.
+Water bodies remain under risk from encroachment, shrinking of catchment area, and pollution.
+In 2010, India's first-ever diatom databasing was done in ten different water bodies at ten different stations in Haryana.
+A 2015 study of 24 water bodies of Haryana found 39 morphologically different types of diatoms.